 The School Board of Broward County is legally responsible for all matters relating to the operation of the Broward County Schools.
-The responsibility for coordinating the selection of instructional materials for the School Media Center is delegated to the professionally trained media specialist, who consults with the principal, teachers, and students.
+The professionally trained media specialist is responsible for coordinating the selection of instructional materials for the School Media Center, consulting with the principal, teachers, and students.

-In the event there is not a school library media specialist, the Principal and/or Administrative Designee will assume the responsibility for identifying and selecting an instructional staff member(s) to engage in the selection process to ensure materials support the needs of the school community.
+\In the event there is not a school library media specialist, the Principal and/or Administrative Designee will assume the responsibility for identifying and selecting an instructional staff member(s) to engage in the selection process to ensure materials support the needs of the school community.